-Hey, I am the developer of Wizards and Warlords, a fantasy strategy game currently in development and getting closer to beta.
+Hey, I am the developer of Wizards and Warlords, a fantasy strategy game currently in development and beta testing, with an Early Access on Steam coming soon.
 As you can tell this thread was posted quite some years ago, so I've made some changes to the original post to keep it up to date.
 I am a programmer with a few decades of experience, some of that in the games industry, and some in other areas of software development.
 This is a project I work on in my spare time - I have a full-time job and a family, which explains why it's taken some time to get to this point.

 The game is turn-based and takes place in a randomly generated fantasy world, represented by a map of hexagonal tiles.
 The player takes control of a Wizard or a Warlord, starting with a small holding, a few followers and a small army.
 The world is populated by city-states, tribes, monsters, races, dungeons, cults, religions and ancient evils - and of course, rival wizards and warlords.

-My goal is to create a turn-based fantasy strategy game with deep mechanics, flexible game play and a high degree of replayability.
+The vision is a turn-based fantasy strategy game with deep mechanics, flexible game play and a high degree of replayability.
 The procedural world generation engine is designed to create not just a world map, but entire cultures, dungeons, ancient civilizations, pantheons, planar cosmologies, ancient evils, and more.
 A rogue-like element applied to the strategy game formula.
 I am also committed to the support of extensive modding of the game.

-I draw inspiration from a variety of sources - Master of Magic, Dwarf Fortress, Europa Universalis (and the other amazing Paradox grand strategy games), Fantasy General, Total War, Fall From Heaven and Dominion, just to name a few.
-But this is not an attempt to create a successor of a classic, such as Master of Magic, a game many strategy game fans have fond memories of.
-I am creating a new game, with its own approach and its own way of doing things.
+I draw inspiration from a variety of sources - Master of Magic, Dwarf Fortress, Europa Universalis, Crusader Kings, Fantasy General, Total War, Fall From Heaven and Dominion, just to name a few.
+But this is not an attempt to create a successor of a classic, such as Master of Magic, a game many strategy game fans have fond memories of, and which a strong contributing impetus to me starting out this project many years ago.
+But I am creating a new game, with its own approach and its own way of doing things.

 The graphics have gone from mono-colored blobs and a GUI similar to an ancient and user-unfriendly business app, to a jumble of free assets, programmer art and placeholders, and has now finally started integrating proper professional art, mostly purchased through the Unity Asset Store.
-The plan is to use funding from early access/beta sales to commission even more great art.
+The plan is to use revenue from early access to commission even more great art.
 There is still a long way to go when it comes to aesthetics, but for those of you saw the first public pre-alpha versions, I am sure you agree the difference is massive.
-But as a single developer with no existing funding, there is no way this game will have the graphics of a AAA game.
-So it's a challenge to make the graphical side of thing pleasant and stylistically consistent.
+Note that the development is not dependent on a certain amount of revenue to be finished, so it's not something I'll abandon or leave incomplete due to lack of commercial success.

-Currently, the game is in public alpha, and the core functionality has been implemented.
+There was a decently long period of public alpha and the core functionality has been implemented.
 Games can be started, research made, armies recruited, dungeons explored, followers can be sent on diplomatic or covert missions, random events occur, spells can be cast, cities, fortress and mana nodes can be conquered, various structures can be constructed, buildings and upgrades are in, etc. There are bugs.
-There are unfinished or inaccessible parts of the game.
+There are unfinished or inaccessible parts of the game (player-controlled Warlords being the main one).
 There are balance issues.
-But the public alpha is a way to see where the game is heading, and a way to suggest/request features and content.
+The reason I went from public alpha to pursuing Early Access on Steam is to reach a wider audience and get more testing, feedback and ideas.
+There was also a lot of overhead involved in not using a distribution platform.

 The features planned for release: